samervin/samervin-manual-randomizers/manual_assaultandroidcactus_samervin/README.md

 - The entirety of Zone 1 is always open to unlocked androids.
 - Accessing levels in other Zones requires that android's Zone Key.
 - Accessing 5-4 and 5-5 boss levels both require that android's Boss Key as well as all three powerups.
-- You win when you defeat Collider and Medulla with all nine androids.
+- You win when you defeat Collider and Medulla with any android by default, or all androids if selected in your player YAML.

 Not implemented (yet):
 - Additional modes: boss rush, daily drive, infinity drive.
 Boss rush is the most likely by far: another set of 9 locations, perhaps requiring each boss to first be defeated once with any android.
 Achieving certain layers on infinity drive (e.g. 15 and 25, which have corresponding achievements) may be implemented.
 Daily drive is unlikely due to obvious restrictions.